 Third, know the difference between dating for keeps and dating for fun.
 While there is no magical time frame for when to start dating, I’m a firm believer that you do need to wait at least a year from the end of your marriage before committing to another exclusive, long term relationship.
 This is a gift to yourself – you need this time to work through your emotions, to adjust to all the practical changes going on and to truly re-connect with who you are.

 These tips will just get you started … there’s lots more and my go-to expert on this is Sandy Weiner of LastFirstDate.com.
-Join Sandy and me in this episode of Conversations About Divorce as we explore the world of dating:
+Listen in to this episode of Conversations About Divorce as we explore the world of dating:

 - how do you know you’re emotionally ready to date?